nataliarusu/ts-practice-classes/README.md

         } //when we create an instance of Department we initialize id, and after that, we won't be able to change its value

-- <code>protected</code> vs <code>private</code>
+- <code>protected</code> vs <code>private</code> and <code>public</code><br>

     <code>private</code> properties are accessible only inside the class they defined and are not accessible in the class that inherited that class.<br>
     <code>protected</code> is like private, but unlike <code>private</code> they not just available in the class they defined but also in the classes which inherited the class where protected properies defined.
 If the property is <code>protected</code> it can't be changed from outside of the class it defined, but it can be accessible from the class based on parent class<br>

         class Department {